sergioceron/id/README.md

 LACChain ID is the techno-legal framework that the LACChain consortium will provide to the LACChain community.
 This framework will define the different areas that make up the digital identity of a person, an entity or an object, and will propose open source standards, legal considerations and best practices.

 This repository contains the developer documentation for LACChain ID.
 Here, you will find all the resources you need to use LACChain ID on your app or website.

-The set of protocols made available enable people and organizations to convey trust between one another on the internet thorugh self-sovereign identity.
+That is a set of protocols made available to enable people and organizations to convey trust between one another on the internet thorugh self-sovereign identity.
 This means that nobody may control, block, censure, delete or spoof users' identity, restrict what users may do with their identity, or access information that users do not wish to share.

 LACChain ID achieves that by using a decentralised trust repository (a blockchain) for identities, for credential proofs, consent, etc. The blockchain itself only stores proofs of data integrity through cryptography.
 Any personal information is kept off-chain, so LACChain ID may be used on any private or public Ethereum network.

+Both the framework and the documentation available in this are a work in progress.

 ## Protocol stack